kd8ssq/cordova-plugin-app-icon-changer/README.md

     </config-file>
 </platform>
 ```

+> Change your icon back to the default: call the changeIcon function with the `default_icon_id` value you set above (in this case it's `icon_phonegap_default`).
+Unfortulately this is different than how iOS handles the default icon so you will need to be able to detect which platform your app is running on.
+If you don't currently have a way to do this, let me recommend looking into the <a href="https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-device/" target="_blank">Cordova Device plugin</a>.

 > Android Notes - in no particular order
 > - I've found the best way to remove icons from the app is to remove the entries from the config.xml file, then remove and re-add the android platform.
 Cordova will throw an error message if it tries to build an app where the icons are referenced in the AndroidManifest.xml file but the icons don't actually exist.